archaeolauren/better-research-software-r/index.md

 Foundational knowledge of the following is **required** to be able to understand code examples used in the course:

-* Python used to write scientific code
+* R used to write scientific code
 * Version control with Git
 * Working in a command line interface (shell)